Tesla Secures Billions In Loans From Chinese Banks

 The company said the loans would be used for it Shanghai car plant but may also be used to repay its debt with China.

-This factory would be the first one for Tesla outside the U.S., allowing them to avoid higher import tariffs on U.S. made cars.
+This factory would be the first one for Tesla outside the U.S.